reacton-js/creaton/README.md

 }
 ```

-In the HTML markup of the MyContent component, the myHome component is created using a self-closing tag:
+In the HTML markup of the MyContent component, the MyHome component is created using a self-closing tag:

 ```js
 static render() {